 How to make this quilt!
 It is easy- so easy it could be a MomSpark no-brainer!

 The most fantastic thing about this quilt is how easy and how fast it comes together.
 I guess technically that is two fantastic things.
 Fast and almost effortless are great qualities but my favorite part about this quilt is that you can make it as simple or as complex as you want.
-It is a great quilt and an even better base pattern.
-That is what makes this is a great first quilt.
+It is a great quilt and has an even better base pattern.
+That is what makes this a great first quilt.

 The directions below are for a crib/cuddly toddler size quilt.

 What you will need: